Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 # Grouping of clusters

-_This page describes how the grouping methods are implemented in the Knowledge Graph Browser and how to configure them._
+_This page describes how the grouping of clusters approach is implemented in the Knowledge Graph Browser._

 ---
 ### Table of Contents